Psychology | College of Liberal Arts

 This caption describes the image above.

-The Woolley Lab Ongoing Studies
+The Imagination & Cognition Lab Studies

 We're excited to be back doing what we love – incredible, impactful research, at the Woolley Lab!
 We have several different studies to choose from.
 Broadly, all of our studies are investigating children's reasoning about life events.
-More details about each study can be found on our website.

 College of Liberal Arts